Faculty-of-Agriculture-CSI-Microscopy/Stellaris-STED-Confocal/README.md

    - Save all your files.
    - Right-click on the project line and select "Close All."
    - Reset acquisition parameters to default.
-   - Delete detector settings by clicking the "X" or trash button.
+   - Delete detector settings by clicking the "X", reset (right-click) or trash button.

 2. **Clean and Remove Sample**:
    - Change magnification to 10X after cleaning immersion objectives.